Beirut blast: Dozens remain missing, Dutch envoy's wife dies | DW | 08.08.2020

 "We are deeply saddened by the untimely death of our colleague Hedwig Waltmans-Molier as a result of the huge explosion in Beirut. ...
 Her death is a loss for the Ministry of Foreign Affairs and for the country," it said in a statement.

-Waltmans-Molier, who was hat her home when the blast struck, also worked at the Foreign Ministry.
+Waltmans-Molier, who was at her home when the blast struck, also worked at the Foreign Ministry.

 At least 43 Syrian nationals were among those killed in the explosion, Mayadeen TV channel reported, citing the Syrian Embassy in Lebanon.